 Those pesky and unwanted facial hair come right back to haunt you, sometimes within a matter of days.
 Unfortunately, modern science offers little reprieve from the unrelenting problem with limited treatment options.

 Which brings us to the all-important question: does Nature stand a chance against the vexing problem of facial hair, when all others have conceded defeat?

-Well folks, I am Olivia, your EO guide, and I will answer that question for you today.
+Well folks, I am Olivia, your essential oil guide, and I will answer that question for you today.
 But before we start talking about treating the issue, in this case, it is crucial to understand if it is a problem to begin with.

 Table of Contents